 • United Airlines

 A domestic flight in the US for a medium-sized dog in the cargo costs between $500 to $1,000 depending on the chosen airline’s assessment.
-Larger dogs like Great Danes can run their owners an average cost of $1000.
+Larger dogs like Great Danes can run their owners at an average cost of $1000.

 With COVID-19 travel restrictions in place, some airlines have also become more restrictive in the pets they allow on their flights.